-While known for his poetry, when I first started working here, I was excited to find out that Dylan also wrote for radio and film.
+While known for his poetry, I was excited to find out that Dylan also wrote for radio and film.
 As I wandered through the exhibition, I discovered a page from one of his broadcasts and got hooked!
 One of my favourites is ‘Holiday Memory’, broadcast on the BBC’s the Third Programme on 25th October 1946.

 ‘Holiday Memory’ relates the festivities and delights of a sunny August Bank Holiday in Swansea.
 Dylan launches his broadcast with a joyous ‘fanfare of sunshades opening’, in which you can hear a ‘tune on an ice-cream cornet’, and watch a ‘sunburn of girls and a lark of boys.’

 What I loved was the universality of the British seaside experience, with which I could identify: from Punch and Judy shows and beachcombing, to melting ice creams, sand (in everything) and beach games – including ‘the princely pastime of pouring sand from cupped hands or buckets, down collars and tops of dresses; the shriek, the shake, the slap’.
 An easy familiarity permeates these nostalgia-infused memories.